andreamazza89/docker-exercises/README.md

 - review the next section/exercises to work on
 - communicate the above to the rest of the group
 - setup/run the weekly meeting to discuss solutions to exercises/questions/ideas

+Please check the calendar to see the Whale of the Week.

 ## Learning goals (From the course itself)